yanakolajara/single-resource-project-back-end/README.md

 # Recipe App

 Welcome to the Recipe App!
 This web application allows users to view a list of recipes on the homepage, click on a specific recipe to view its details, add reviews, and rate the recipes.
-Users who are logged in can also add new recipes, update, and delete existing recipes and reviews.
+Users can also add new reviews, update, and delete existing reviews.

 ## Collaborators